 After an initial couple of years of building bold and distinctive services, Top Rank quickly learned that such buildings were expensive to maintain and difficult to make a profit out of.
 As such, the rate of their construction slowed down significantly, and they settled for a more conservative brown colour scheme.
 The following 20 years used almost no enterprise at all, but exercised extreme caution.

 By 1969 Top Rank were pleading with the Ministry of Transport to have their rent arrangements negotiated, arguing that inaccurate traffic forecasts had made their business difficult.
 They wanted to introduce a news theatre, conference room and grocery shop to their services to attract more custom.
 When this wasn't honoured they refused to bid for any more services, but concerned about their competitors gaining ground, in 1976 they quietly began to bid again.

 In 1982 Rank complained they were still running a loss.
-In 1986, the parent company made an ambitious bid for Granada's parent company, which could have seen its services, hotels, entertainment and television facilities would have been transferred.
+In 1986, the parent company made an ambitious bid for Granada's parent company, which could have seen its services, hotels, entertainment and television facilities transferred.